randa-mu/loops-2025-onlyswaps-workshop/README.md

     Private key: 0x9f72ad68e03668c3f1610b8d6888632e1641183f843ae73287716ed85e048ff5
     ```
 > [!NOTE]
-> You can also use an existing Base Sepolia private key if you have one
+> You can also use an existing Base Sepolia private key/address if you have them

 2. **Prepare your terminal environment**